 Las Vegas Burglary Defense Attorney

-Under common law burglary one could be charged with a burglary if the following elements were fulfilled if:
+Under common law burglary one could be charged with a burglary if:

 - there was a breaking and entering of a dwelling,

 - with the intent of committing a felony therein.

 Under common law, if you stole an item from a convenience store, then it would NOT be considered burglary.
 However, that is not the case today.

 In Nevada, you can be charged with burglary if:

 - you enter a house, room, apartment, tenement, shop, warehouse, store, mill, barn, stable, outhouse or other building, tent, vessel, vehicle, vehicle trailer, semi-trailer, or house trailer, airplane, glider, boat or railroad car

 - With the intent to commit

 a.
 Grand larceny (steal something of value over $650) or petit larceny (steal something of value less than $650); OR